terraform-aviatrix-modules/terraform-aviatrix-mc-spoke/README.md

 :---|:---
 [vpc](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_vpc) | The created VPC as an object with all of it's attributes (when use_existing_vpc is false).
 This was created using the aviatrix_vpc resource.
 [spoke_gateway](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_spoke_gateway) | The created Aviatrix spoke gateway as an object with all of it's attributes.
+[spoke_ha_gateway](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_spoke_ha_gateway) | The created Aviatrix spoke ha gateways as a list of objects with all of their attributes.